Toyakki/ConVNet_scratch/README.md

 # ConVNet_scratch
 Exploring the modern Convnet architecture in the detection task.

-I am using the open sourced Moon crater dataset: https://www.kaggle.com/datasets/lincolnzh/martianlunar-crater-detection-dataset
+I am using the open sourced Mars and Moon crater dataset: https://www.kaggle.com/datasets/lincolnzh/martianlunar-crater-detection-dataset

 The architecture I am planning to explore is:
 1. AutoEncoder